Porsche 911 (930): Model history

 Ferry Porsche gave the first Turbo model to his sister Louise Piëch for her 70th birthday.
 Although this 911 Turbo No. 1 already has the large rear spoiler of the later production model, it still has the narrower bodywork of the Carrera, whose lettering at the rear has not been removed.
-In addition, the 911 Turbo No. 1 has only a turbocharged 2.7-liter boxer engine with 177 kW (240 hp) instead of the 3.0-liter boxer engine installed later.
+In addition, the 911 Turbo No. 1 has only a turbocharged 2.7-litre boxer engine with 177 kW (240 hp) instead of the 3.0-litre boxer engine installed later.

 Ernst Fuhrmann adapted the turbo-technology originally developed for the 917/30 CAN-AM car and applied it to the 3.0 litre flat-six used in Carrera RS 3.0, thus creating what Porsche internally dubbed as the 930.
 The car utilises a single KK&K turbocharger.

 Total power output from the engine was 260 PS at 5,500 rpm and 329 Nm of torque at 4,000 rpm, much more than the standard Carrera it was based on.
 The engine has a compression ratio of 6.5:1.
 In order to ensure that the platform could make the most of the higher power output, a revised suspension, larger brakes and a stronger gearbox became part of the package, although some consumers were unhappy with Porsche's use of a four-speed transmission whilst a five-speed manual transmission was available in the "lower trim" Carrera.
 A "whale tail" rear spoiler was installed to help vent more air to the engine and to create more downforce at the rear of the vehicle, and wider rear wheels with upgraded tires combined with flared wheel arches were implemented in order to increase the car's width and grip, making it more stable.